Metals need to be identified before welding to pick the correct electrode and method.

 Commonly known as specific gravity, this property is the ratio of the mass of a given volume of the metal to the mass of the same volume of water at a specified temperature, usually 39°F (4°C).

-The melting point of a metal is important with regard to welding.
+Knowing the melting point of a metal is important when welding.

-A metal’s fusibility is related to its melting point, the temperature at which the metal changes from a solid to a molten state.
+A metal’s fusibility is related to its melting point, the temperature at which it changes from a solid to a molten state.

-Pure substances have a sharp melting point and pass from a solid-state to a liquid without a change in temperature.
+Pure substances have a sharp melting point and pass from a solid-state to a liquid without changing temperature.

-During this process, however, there is an absorption of heat during the melting and liberation of heat during freezing.
+However, during this process, there is an absorption of heat during the melting and liberation of heat during freezing.

 The absorption or release of thermal energy when a substance changes state is called its latent heat.